ChurchSecurityPlanner ChurchSecurityPlanner

 Camera systems from companies like Avigilon and Verkada are valuable tools for recording and monitoring.
 But a camera cannot intervene.
 It cannot make a judgment call about whether the agitated man in the parking lot is a distressed parent or a threat that needs to be escalated.
 It cannot route the right person to the right location in real time.

-The most effective church security approach pairs physical observation tools with trained human volunteers who have a communication channel faster and more discreet than a radio call.
-Cameras tell you what happened.
-Your team determines what happens next.
+The most effective approach pairs physical observation tools with trained human volunteers who have a communication channel that's faster and more discreet than a radio call.
+The camera gives you a record.
+Your team gives you a response.

 Pillar 3: Response — Turning Policy Into Immediate Action